A house renovation or extension is an exciting time for your family.

 Renovating or extending your family home?
 Removing walls?
 Need more space?
 It’s an exciting time and Cornell Engineers is here to help you with the specialised structural engineering you’ll need to support your project.

-What you want to achieve?
+What do you want to achieve?
 Do you want more living space?
 Open up a room?

 Home renovations and house alterations might include: